Technology

 The UK is also a top destination for venture capital.
 Tech start-ups raised $21.3 billion in 2023 alone, exceeding France and Germany combined with Europe’s highest concentration of unicorns (150+) and strategic innovation hubs across London, Thames Valley, Manchester and Cambridge.
 Indian businesses benefit from diverse regional strengths supported by specialised accelerators and incubators that foster bilateral collaboration.

-The UK ranks third globally for AI companies with over 3,000 companies, complemented by world-leading positions in quantum technologies (second globally) and cybersecurity (2,100 specialized firms).
+The UK ranks third globally for AI companies with over 3,000 companies, complemented by world-leading positions in quantum technologies (second globally) and cybersecurity (2,100 specialised firms).
 This innovation system is supported by world-class digital infrastructure and partnership-friendly policies including research and development tax credits and the Enterprise Investment Scheme.

 Together, these capabilities provide the perfect foundation for UK-India collaboration, enabling both countries to leverage specialized expertise across emerging technology sectors whilst building resilient digital partnerships for the future.